Raymond James adds social network tools for advisers

 Raymond James developed the system with Actiance, a company in Belmont, California that helps businesses manage their use of social networking sites.

-LPL Financial Inc., a unit of LPL Investment Holdings Inc., the nation's largest independent broker-dealer, is also among several firms this year to offer more social media access to its advisers.
+LPL Financial Inc., a unit of LPL Investment Holdings Inc. (LPLA.O), the nation's largest independent broker-dealer, is also among several firms this year to offer more social media access to its advisers.

 (Reporting by Suzanne Barlyn, editing by Walden Siew)